Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

-My siblings and mother have different spiritual beliefs far removed from one another.
+Unfortunately my siblings and my mother each have different spiritual beliefs – far removed from one another.

-In a conversation during a recent family dinner, we discussed the difference between unspoken expectations and verbalized boundaries and house rules per se.
+In a conversation during a recent family dinner, we all discussed the differences between “unspoken expectations” and “verbalized boundaries” and “house rules.”

 I had to set aside my own expectations of how they should be in order to remain objective.